-The Urban Studies Program at UW Tacoma offers a BA SUSTAINABLE URBAN DEVELOPMENT.
+The School of Urban Studies at UW Tacoma offers a BA SUSTAINABLE URBAN DEVELOPMENT.
 As one of the first such degrees in the nation, students will be prepared to address recent initiatives that have called for a significant “greening” of urban development, both locally and internationally.
 Graduates will be prepared for careers in planning agencies, corporations adhering to sustainability practices, consulting firms, nonprofit organizations, and environmental/resource related agencies at the local, state, and federal levels of government.
 The degree is also excellent training for further graduate study in fields such as urban planning, public administration and law.

-BA Sustainable Urban Development (2+1 Track for MS in Geospatial Technologies).
 This degree option offers students who have completed the first two years of their higher education (i.e., 90 credit hours in a quarter system or 60 units in a semester system) the possibility of earning a Bachelor’s degree offered by Urban Studies (Urban Studies or Sustainable Urban Development), a GIS Certificate, and a Master’s degree in Geospatial Technologies in 3 years.
 LEARN MORE

 The 3 Es of sustainable development